Hull Clubs and Activities

-Description of Activities: The Hull Running Club is for students in all grades who are interested in running long distances.
-Athletes must be able to run a mile without stopping in order to join the team.
-We run 1-4 miles a day during practice and meet in the fall and spring (room A 1.167) on Tuesdays and Thursdays from 4:30 until 5:30.
-Students are encouraged but are not required to run in various 5K road races in the metro Atlanta area with the team on weekends.
-For more information, please e-mail Mr. Malcom
+Hull's Running Club is for students in all grades who are interested in going long distances to build their endurance.
+Meetings begin in the cafeteria during Fall and Spring seasons.
+Students must be able to run a mile without stopping in order to join the team.
+We run 1-4 miles a day during scheduled Tuesday and Thursday afternoons from 4:30 until 5:30 pm.
+On weekends, students are encouraged but not required to participate in various 5K road races throughout metro Atlanta.
+For more information, please e-mail Mr. Malcom.

 STUDENT COUNCIL- Ashley Hendricks

 Mission Statement: HMS Student Council is committed to inspire and empower by offering opportunities for students to grow and develop as leaders.
 As student leaders, members of Student Council focus on living our school's behavioral model: Respectful, Honorable, Responsible.
-Officers and Homeroom Representatives work together as liaisons between students, faculty and administration.
-Officers and Homeroom Representatives also participate in and create fundraising initiatives for Relay for Life--within the school, cluster and community.
+Members of STUCO work together as liaisons between students, faculty and administration.
+Officers and members participate in and create civic and community service projects and the student leaders for Hull's Relay for Life team.

 Description of Activities:

-1. Student Council is an extra-curricular activity offered to students in sixth through eighth grade.
+1. STUCO is an extra-curricular activity offered to students in sixth through eighth grade.

-2. Student Council plans and carries out service projects that benefit Relay for Life.
+2. STUCO plans and carries out service projects that benefit Relay for Life.

 3. STUCO meets monthly to share ideas and concerns of the student body.